groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/advanced-usage/signing/locating-signature-on-document-page/locating-signature-with-stretch-mode.md

 url: signature/net/locating-signature-with-stretch-mode
 title: Locating signature with stretch mode
 weight: 3
-description:  This article explains how to use stretch mode values to adjust signature area positions on document page with GroupDocs.Signature API.
+description: " This article explains how to use stretch mode values to adjust signature area positions on document page with GroupDocs.Signature API."
 keywords:
 productName: GroupDocs.Signature for .NET
 hideChildren: False